aspose-words-cloud/aspose-words-cloud-cpp/README.md

 - Read & write access to Document Object Model.
 - Thread safe

+## Enhancements in Version 21.6

+- Implemented beta version of CompareDocumentOnline feature with both document sending in request.
+- CompareDocument method now can handle PDF files

 ## Enhancements in Version 21.5

 - Update dependencies in sdk